 Though these particular dishes and other similar ones almost certainly originated well outside of Mexico, the combination of chocolate, cinnamon, and vanilla is very authentically Mexican.

 Hot peppers and chocolate—two ingredients given to the world by Mexico—have been used together in that country for hundreds, if not thousands, of years.
 It is believed that the Aztecs seasoned their hot chocolate drink with chile pepper, and certainly both flavors are present in complex cooking sauces such as mole.

-The combination has become popular in recent years in the English-speaking world.
-Chile-spiked chocolate candy bars are easy to find, and recipes for treats such as and Spicy Chocolate Bark, Vegan Mexican Chocolate Cake, and Chocolate Dipped Mango (all of which count cayenne among their ingredients), and Aztec Truffles (containing red pepper flakes) have gone mainstream.
+The combination has become popular in recent years in the Western world.
+Chile-spiked chocolate candy bars are easy to find, and recipes for treats such as Spicy Chocolate Bark, Vegan Mexican Chocolate Cake, and Chocolate Dipped Mango (all of which count cayenne among their ingredients), and Aztec Truffles (containing red pepper flakes) have gone mainstream.

 Mexican Drinking Chocolate

 The type of chocolate used in Mexico to make the local version of hot chocolate is called chocolate de mesa (table chocolate).
 It consists of toasted cacao nibs ground with almonds, sugar, cinnamon, and other spices like vanilla or nutmeg.
 This mixture, in a liquid or semi-liquid state, is poured into molds and cooled; the solid pieces (in bar or chunk form) are then packaged and sold.
 These pieces are later broken up and added to milk or water to make a comforting beverage, or a lump is included as one ingredient (of many) in traditional concoctions.